giantswarm/devctl/README.md

 This means if you have probably either:

-- `GITHUB_TOKEN` variable set to a token with not enought permissions.
+- `GITHUB_TOKEN` variable set to a token with not enough permissions.
 - `github.token` configuration set to a token with not enough permissions.
 You can verify that with `git config --get --null github.token`.

 Workarounds: